 Apex features a very attractive profit-sharing structure.
 Initially, you keep 100% of the first $25,000 in profits you make per account.
 After surpassing this milestone, the profit split becomes 90% for you and 10% for Apex.

-The rule about 'accessing 100% of your profits' from the sixth payout onwards typically refers to the removal of maximum withdrawal caps per payout cycle, allowing you to withdraw your full available profits rather than being limited as you are in the first few payouts.
+From the sixth payout onwards, the rule about accessing 100% of your profits usually removes the maximum withdrawal caps.
+This allows you to withdraw your full available profits, instead of being limited as in the first few payouts.

 Progressing to a Live Prop account can also alter these terms more favorably, which serves as a strong motivator for maintaining discipline and consistency.